liza-abraham/CivicsPolitical/README.md

 We will refine the data for the most recent survey year (2018), which indicates presidential choice for 2016.
 Using R and machine learning, we will develop a predictive model for presidential choice.

+We will divide 80% of the data into a “training section.”
+We will then use the remaining 20% for the “test” section of data.